 When becoming a Master Electrician, you get tested on all areas of the codebook.
-From New Construction Electrical Wiring, Commercial Electrical Wiring, Multi-family Homes and yes even Motor Controls.
+From New Construction Electrical Wiring to Commercial Electrical Wiring to Multi-family Homes and yes even Motor Controls.
 It is not an easy thing to navigate.
 So, it is important to remember, if you are going to hire an electrician then hire a Master Electrician.

-Many electrical renovations require permits.
+Many electrical renovations such as installling new electrical wiring and adding circuits require permits.
 You want a licensed electrician that can pull these permits.
-Be wary of an electrician that asks you to pull the permits!
+So be wary of an electrician that asks you to pull the permits!
 That is the electrician’s job.
 Under permitted work can lead to violations of local ordinances which subjects you to fines, if you are caught or can cause problems when it is time to sell.

 For example, Bickimer Electric is a licensed electrician in Missouri and Kansas.
-We are then licensed with Kansas City, Kansas (KCK) and separately with Kansas City, Missouri (KCMO).
+We are then licensed with Kansas City Kansas (KCK) and separately with Kansas City Missouri (KCMO).
+See our list of servicing cities at the bottom of home page.
 What may be acceptable in KCK may not be acceptable in KCMO.
-A good electrician will know the requirements of all cities and practice the best electrical wiring methods for all cities.
+A good electrician will know the requirements of all cities and practice the best electrical wiring methods for that cities.

 Other important things to look for a when searching for a Licensed Electrician near you include:

 • Do they have a website with contact information?
 Do they have marked vehicles and uniforms?